The Data Services Lab (DSL)

-New – Winter 2014!
+New – Spring 2014!
 Office Hours: DSL has drop-in office hours each term open to all faculty and students requesting data services.
 Office hours are posted at the beginning of each term (Fall, Winter and Spring only).

 Accessing Restricted-Use/Confidential Data: We can assist faculty and students working with restricted-use data with all aspects of preparing a data protection plan and finding the most suitable option for securely storing confidential data.
 For additional information, visit our Restricted-Use Data page.

 Secure Data Room: To meet the security requirements of most organizations that provide restricted-use data, DSL offers a Secure Data Room.
 This room is equipped with a standalone desktop computer and no network or phone connections.
 For additional information, visit our Restricted Use Data page.

 Data Access: We provide access to on- and off- campus social science data and help in identifying data sources.
 Visit our Data on CD/DVD and Data on the Web pages for more information on data sources.